The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 Your base price includes all HD channels at no extra charge.
 Depending on which package you choose, you get different channel lineups plus streaming services:

-TV Select Plus offers everything in Signature plus Regional Sports Networks, totaling 160+ channels.
+TV Select Plus offers everything in Signature plus Regional Sports Networks and the Tennis Channel app, totaling 160+ channels.
 This works for sports fans who want local games.

 Mi Plan Latino includes 170+ channels mixing Spanish and English programming, plus ViX Premium with Ads and Paramount+ Essential.